abshirahmed/abshirahmed/README.md

 **Procrastination** is both a friend and an enemy of mine.
 Although I get things done on time, I sometimes leave things till the last minute.
 For some strange reason I enter **beast mode 🔥** when I’m under time constrained pressure 😫

-One thing I cannot stand **condescending** or **arrogant** tones or behaviours, whether that be directed towards me or towards somebody else.
+One thing I cannot stand is **condescending** or **arrogant** tones or behaviours, whether that be directed towards me or towards somebody else.
 You will **automatically** be placed in my **bad book** if I feel or sense any form of this.
 I treat people with **respect** and I expect the same.
-If you have an opportunity to teach me or someone something, then do it in a respectful non condescending manner.
+If you have an opportunity to teach me or someone else something, then do it in a respectful non condescending manner.

 ### Things I love
 I enjoy working with people who take **pride** in their work/trade.
 Who come with **good energy** and **motivation**.
 The kind of people who **bring out the best in others** as well as those who have **strong emotional intelligence**.